Nuclei-Software/NMSIS/NMSIS/doc/source/core/core_template_startup_device.rst

 .. _core_template_startup_device_asm:

-Startup File startup_<device>.S
+Startup File startup_<Device>.S
 ===============================

 The **Startup File startup_<device>.S** contains:
  - The reset handler which is executed after CPU reset and typically calls the :cpp:func:`SystemInit` function.
- - The setup values for the stack pointer SP.
+ - The setup values for the stack pointer SP and global pointor GP for small data access.
  - Exception vectors of the Nuclei Processor with weak functions that implement default routines.
  - Interrupt vectors that are device specific with weak functions that implement default routines.

-The processer level start flow is implemented in the *startup_<device>.S*.
+The processer level start flow is implemented in the *startup_<Device>.S*.
 Detail description as below picture:

+The IAR version of startup code located in *startup_<Device>.c*.

 .. _figure_template_startup_1: